We made apple and cinnamon muffins with the delicious apples from our school orchard.

 There is some general information on this class page but if you need to know anything else please come in and see me.

-I have had some welcome offers of help and if you have a little time to spare and would like to hear readers let me know.
+We welcome offers of help so if you have a little time to spare and would like to hear readers or have a particular skill that could support us, please let me know.

 PE for term 1 is games outside on Wednesday afternoons and gym on Tuesday.
 Please check your child has the correct PE kit of t-shirt and shorts for indoors and jogging bottoms and trainers or daps for outside.
 Please remember that long hair needs to be tied back for PE.

 Please encourage your child to choose a book from the school library on Thursdays, before or after school.
 Mrs Rose would love to see them there.

 A special plea!
 Please name all your child's clothes as it saves you and us a lot of time and energy looking for lost property.

 - The children should come in to the classroom and register themselves for lunch on the Smartboard.
 Do try to look at the menu before school to help things run smoothly.

 - Book bags go straight into their drawers.
 If their reading book needs to be changed or you would like to tell me something about their reading please speak to me or Mrs Rose before school.

 - If your child is going home with somebody different please let us know.